JusAJ/DuneaSorter/MiscDocs/notes.md

 - There's more fields than indicated in the example file
 - Phone is mediatype "voice"
 - E-mail is mediatype "e-mail"

+## Questions, problems

+- There's some questions above.
+Note these
+- An example for email would be useful